WadyOsama/Processing-API-Using-Big-Data-Tools/README.md

 - **Apache Kafka**: For data streaming
 - **Apache Spark**: For real-time data processing
 - **InfluxDB**: For cloud-based storage
+- **Grafana Cloud**: For data visualization and analysis

 Ensure all tools are properly installed and configured in your environment.
 Follow their official installation guides as necessary.

 Adjust this project's files (Configurations & Python Scripts) to match your setup.

 ---

 ## Project Setup

-### 1. Python Script for Data Collection (connection_script.py)
+### 1. Python Script for Data Collection
 This script pulls user data from the RandomUser API and saves it to a specified local directory.

+**`connection_script.py`**
 ```python
 # connection_script.py
 import requests